SPEL Semiconductor FY26 loss widens; removes CFO

 |---|---|---|---|---|---|

-Will SPEL Semiconductor's planned disposal of 8.14 acres of surplus lease land generate sufficient proceeds to meaningfully reduce liabilities and extend the company's operational runway?
+Will the proceeds from the disposal of 8.14 acres of surplus lease land be sufficient to meaningfully reduce SPEL Semiconductor's liabilities and extend its operational runway?

 How might the release of India Semiconductor Mission 2.0 incentive guidelines impact SPEL Semiconductor's ability to secure capital expenditure subsidies and revive its manufacturing operations?